 A new industry has emerged to supply lawn care products: riding lawnmowers, leaf blowers, weed trimmers, lawn sprinklers, weed killers, and other chemicals to eliminate lawn pests.

-No matter that the average manicured lawn serves

-any function other than a green carpet that merely establishes ownership.
-American yard owners now devote the great majority of their property to alien grasses and other plant species that are neither edible nor ecologically sound.
+No matter that the average manicured lawn serves any function other than a green carpet that merely establishes ownership.
+American vard owners now devote the great majority of their property to alien grasses and other plant species that are neither edible nor ecologically sound.

-This little book does not give complete instructions for replacing a high-maintenance landscape with naturefriendly land use.
+This little book does not give complete instructions for replacing a high-maintenance landscape with nature-friendly land use.
 It merely encourages people to become thoughtful caretakers of the land.
 Putting Nature First collects and summarizes ideas which point readers to sources of information that fulfill their goals of being good stewards of their land.

-With all these ecological considerations in mind, and the desire of readers to put their home grounds to good use, the message of Putting Nature First is this: plant flowers.
+their home grounds to good use, the message of Putting Nature First is this: plant flowers.
 Lots of flowers.
 Find a way to put them everywhere.